unadlib/data-transport/README.md

 ## Motivation

 Many front-end communication APIs based on JavaScript are almost one-way communication, and their communication interface are often different.
-In terms of communication interaction protocols, we need a common and responsive communication library that will help us communicate in any scenario very simply and easily.
+In terms of communication interaction protocols, we need an universal and responsive communication library that will help us communicate in any scenario very simply and easily.

-And It is also very easy to mock to be used for testing, and it is also easy to design a common interface that is compatible with multiple communication APIs.
+And It is also very easy to mock to be used for testing, and it is also easy to design an common interface that is compatible with multiple communication APIs.

 ## Support Transport